UK killings suspect got seized gun, license back last month

 Police took away the gun and the certificate in December 2020 following an allegation of assault three months earlier, the watchdog office said.
 They were returned to Davison last month.

-“We will examine what police actions were taken and when, the rationale behind police decision-making and whether relevant law, policy and procedures were followed concerning Mr. Davison’s possession of a shotgun," the office's regional director, David Ford, said in a statement.
+“We will examine what police actions were taken and when, the rationale behind police decision-making and whether relevant law, policy and procedures were followed concerning Mr. Davison’s possession of a shotgun," said the office's regional director, David Ford.

-Hundreds attended a candlelit vigil in Plymouth Friday, close to where the killings took place.
+Hundreds attended a candlelit vigil Friday close to where the killings took place in Plymouth, and dozens of bouquets, balloons and soft toys were left in a memorial.

 Police said Friday the motive for the shootings was unclear but there were no immediate signs they were an act of terrorism or that Davison had connections to extremist groups.